 The title probably drew you here.
 And it’s true; I don’t want a one-night stand.
 That’s just a silly way to express what I was getting from my work-life.

 Not literally…get your mind out of the gutter!

 I was experiencing the photographer’s version of the one-night stand.
 I had a few good relationships with clients who’d trusted and invested for years, but for the most part, just a bunch of one-night stands.

 You contact me and we agree on a date.
-We meet on said date for an hour.
-A couple weeks later, I send you an email with your photos.
+We meet on the said date for an hour.
+A couple of weeks later, I send you an email with your photos.
 And then, we were done.
 Very rarely did I ever hear back from a client.
 And because I hadn’t cultivated a relationship and lacked self-confidence, I was too nervous to ask for feedback.

 I kept on going to the next “one-night stand” and I was unhappy.

 And the true realization came with one statement from my daughter when she came to my office to stand beside me and wait after repeatedly asking me to come to her.
 “Mommy, you work all the time.
 When will you stop?”

 I’d like to say that I stopped right there, but I didn’t.
 Instead, once again, I asked for one more minute.

 I was unhappy at home too.
 I was stressed.
 I didn’t take time for myself and I certainly didn’t take the time to nurture my most important relationships.